matrix-org/synapse/docs/modules/spam_checker_callbacks.md

 ```

 Called when storing a local or remote file.
 The module must return a `bool` indicating
-whether the given file can be stored in the homeserver's media store.
-Return `False` if
+whether the given file should be excluded from the homeserver's media store.
+Return
-to prevent this file from being stored; otherwise return `True`.
+`True` to prevent this file from being stored; otherwise return `False`.

 If multiple modules implement this callback, they will be considered in order.
 If a
 callback returns `False`, Synapse falls through to the next one.
 The value of the first